lukasHoel/fake-video-detection/README.md

    Alternatively, you can download the video material from the official FaceForensics page and extract the sequences yourself using our extraction scripts in `utils`.
 3. Start a corresponding jupyter notebook from `notebooks` to load the pretrained model.
 Follow the instructions in the notebook to perform inference with a dataset/model. <br> Also see the directory `notebooks` for additional information about using them.
 4. All test results are automatically saved in a tensorboard file in the `runs` directory when using the notebooks.

-## Existing Results

-All our existing results are saved as tensorboard files for transparency and can be accessed through the directory `runs`.
-See there for additional information.

 ## Training